 1789 Restaurant’s contemporary bar room provides a welcoming lounge atmosphere with a large mahogany bar and tufted leather seating.
 The space is divided into the Upper Fitzgerald’s Room, decorated with football portraits by Washington, D.C. artist Garnet Jex, and the Lower Fitzgerald’s Room, complete with abstract paintings by Nantucket artist David Lazarus.
 The Lower Fitzgerald’s Room can be rented alone, or Fitzgerald’s can be reserved for a partial or full buyout.

-This new cocktail centric bar and restaurant will open late June 2021 in the former fabled F. Scott’s space.
-The menu will be curated by Chef Kyoo Eom and his kitchen team plus Wine & Beverage Manager Brian Zipin, and will serve elevated bistro dishes with Japanese and Korean influences like a Peking Duck Burger.
-The 12-seat bar will have both classic and inventive cocktails and feature 10 rotating Japanese whiskies.
-Additionally, the wine list will feature some of the globe’s finest vineyards and cult favorites.
+This new cocktail centric bar and restaurant opened late June 2021 in the former fabled F. Scott’s space.
+The menu is curated by Chef Adam Howard and his kitchen team plus Wine & Beverage Manager Brian Zipin, serves elevated bistro dishes.
+Enjoy both classic and inventive cocktails and 10 rotating Japanese whiskies at the 12-seat bar.
+Additionally, the wine list features some of the globe’s finest vineyards and cult favorites.

 The is a semi-private dining space down a short flight of stairs in Fitzgerald's.
 The table configurations vary in this room.
 The space comfortably seats up to 16 guests at one table or 22 guests at multiple tables.
 The room can also be reserved for semi-private cocktail receptions standing up to 30 people.